 Heavy Equipment Training in New York with Certification Info

-New York State has two colleges that offer heavy equipment training programs.
-Learn about the programs, tuition info, and program options for these schools to make an informed education decision.
+New York State has four colleges that offer heavy equipment training programs.
+Learn about the programs, tuition info, and program options for two of these schools to make an informed education decision.

 Alfred State SUNY College of Technology

 Alfred State SUNY College of Technology is part of the SUNY (State University of New York) system and offers heavy equipment associate degree programs at the university's campuses in Alfred and Wellsville, the latter which is located about 15 miles from Alfred.

 Students in the Heavy Equipment Truck and Diesel Technicians Associate of Occupational Studies (AOS) program in Alfred receive 1,800 hours in classroom and hands-on training.
 During the first year of this 72-credit program, learners take classes in truck diagnosis and tune-up, basic truck repair, and welding.
 The second year focuses on servicing bulldozers, tractors, earth movers, and other diesel equipment.
 Graduates of this technician program may be eligible to earn up to eight Automotive Service Excellence (ASE) certifications from the National Institute for Automotive Service Excellence, as well as inspection certification from the state of New York.

 The AOS program in heavy equipment operations at the Wellsville campus teaches students how to operate equipment for light construction work and heavy highway projects.
 This 72-credit program covers such topics as safety, soils, earth moving, blueprint reading, equipment maintenance, paving, and supervision.
 Graduation from either of these programs can lead to transfer into a bachelor's degree program in technology management.